JanPodzimek/testing-portfolio/README.md

 ---
 ### Behavior Analysis
 _What does it do?_
-When misconfigured:
+_What else can be done by using it?_
 - Analyzing incorrect setups and their impacts.
-When misused:
 - Exploring unintended uses and consequences.
-_What else can be done by using it?_

 ---
 ### Dependencies and Connections